thehackersparadise/Kali-Android/README.md

 - Report bugs and issues: If you come across any bugs, glitches, or issues, report them to the official Kali for Android development team through their official channels.

 ## Contributing
 Kali for Android is an open-source project, and contributions from the community are highly appreciated.
-If you are interested in contributing to the project, please refer to the [CONTRIBUTING.md](https://example.com/kali-android/CONTRIBUTING.md) file for guidelines on how to get involved.

 ## License
 Kali for Android is released under the [GNU General Public License (GPL) version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-I have provided the code in Markdown format.
-You can copy and paste it into a Markdown editor or a README.md file.
-Feel free to modify the content and formatting according to your needs.